DESCRIPTION

 |

-Legend of the Pyramids
+Legends of the Serapeum

 Edgar Cayce taught that the secrets of Atlantis and knowledge of the future are buried under the right front paw of the Sphinx at the foot of Giza Plateau.